MahApps/mahapps.com/input/docs/styles/scrollbars.md

 Either style set already does that for you: [Win 10 (UWP)](../stylevariants/win10) applies the Windows 10 bar, [WinUI](../stylevariants/winui) the WinUI one, and each of them applies the overlaying scroll viewer below with it.

-Both are two-state bars, which is the part that matters for layout: while the pointer is elsewhere a bar paints two of its sixteen units and nothing else, so it is meant to lie *over* the content rather than beside it.
+Both are two-state bars, which is the part that matters for layout: while the pointer is elsewhere a bar paints a two-unit line and nothing else, whether its column is the sixteen units of the Windows 10 bar or the twelve of the WinUI one, so it is meant to lie *over* the content rather than beside it.

 :::{.alert .alert-info}
 **Both keys are on `develop` and in no release yet.** 2.4.11 has neither, and for that version this site ships the same two looks as drop-in dictionaries, written before they moved into the library and keyed the same way, so nothing has to be renamed afterwards.
 The Windows 10 file is the older, always-visible desktop bar, which is what the figure above shows as well; the style in the library opens and closes the way this page describes. [`Controls.ScrollBar.Win10.xaml`](../../assets/xaml/Controls.ScrollBar.Win10.xaml) and [`Controls.ScrollBar.WinUI.xaml`](../../assets/xaml/Controls.ScrollBar.WinUI.xaml).
 Merge one after `Controls.xaml` and apply it the same way: